 Set rules and boundaries for your children

 When your children are young, you set rules and boundaries for them.
-You tell them what they can and can’t do, what they can and can’t watch, what they can and can’t read.
-You basically control their entire lives.
-As your children get older, they need less rules and less boundaries.
+You tell them what they can and can’t do, what they can and can’t watch, and what they can and can’t read.
+You control their entire lives.
+As your children get older, they need fewer rules and fewera lot of boundaries.
 But some parents don’t realize this.
 They still try to control their children’s lives, even though they are adults.
 You don’t have to control your child’s life.
 You don’t have to be a helicopter parent.
 You can set rules and boundaries for your children without controlling their every move.
 You can let them make their own decisions and choices as long as they are within the rules and limits you set.
 You have to let go and realize your child is an adult now.
 They are responsible for their actions and decisions.
 Let them make their own choices and mistakes.
 They will learn from them, and you can still set rules and boundaries without controlling their lives.

 Try to have some family dinner each day.